thegetty/osci-report/source/projects-at-a-glance.html.md

 The Living Collections Catalogue design adopts a visual aesthetic for navigation and page layouts that blends the best qualities of the book, magazine, and online forms.
 Essays and archival nodes within a volume are editioned, while links out to the collections database provide artwork details that are updated dynamically.
 The project deepens and expands the online publishing platform built for the Walker’s website as a whole, including an authoring tool with sufficient options to handle a variety of text and media compositions.

-Walker Art Center, Museums and the Web, Best of the Web Award for Research/Collections Online (2015) for its OSCI catalogue
+Walker Art Center, Museums and the Web, Best of the Web Award for Research/Collections Online (2015) for its OSCI catalogue.
+{:.ion-ribbon-b .award}